sanaulla123/aws-modern-application-workshop/module-2/README.md

 #### Create a CodeBuild Project

 With a repository to store our code in, and an S3 bucket that will be used for our CI/CD artifacts, lets add to the CI/CD stack with a way for a service build to occur.
 This will be accomplished by creating an **AWS CodeBuild Project**.
 Any time a build execution is triggered, AWS CodeBuild will automatically provision a build server to our configuration and execute the steps required to build our docker image and push a new version of it to the ECR repository we created (and then spin the server down when the build is completed).
-The steps for our build (which package our Python code and build/push the Docker container) are included in the `~/environment/aws-modern-application-workshop/module-2/app/buildspec.yml` file.
+The steps for our build (which package our Go code and build/push the Docker container) are included in the `~/environment/aws-modern-application-workshop/module-2/app/buildspec.yml` file.
 The **buildspec.yml** file is what you create to instruct CodeBuild what steps are required for a build execution within a CodeBuild project.

 To create the CodeBuild project, another CLI input file is required to be updated with parameters specific to your resources.
 It is located at `~/environment/aws-modern-application-workshop/module-2/aws-cli/code-build-project.json`.
 Similarly replace the values within this file as you have done before from the MythicalMysfitsCoreStackOutput.
 Once saved, execute the following with the CLI to create the project: